deliaconstantino/PlantDwellers/README.md

 ### Enable Sessions

-To enable sessions for a more secure expereince, create a `.env` file in the root directory.
+To enable sessions, create a `.env` file in the root directory.

-In `.env` add the following session secret, replacing the string ABC123 with a secret word or string.
+In `.env` add the following session secret, replacing the string 'ABC123' with a secret word or string:

 `SESSION_SECRET="ABC123"`

 Commit `.gitignore`

-Please note: The `.env` file includes sensitive information; it should not be tracked, committed or push to Github.
+Please note: The `.env` file includes sensitive information; it should not be tracked, committed or pushed to Github.

 ### Use

 PlantDwellers is now ready to use.
-Enter your information or seed the database with the command `rake db:seed` to pre-populate with information.
+Enter your information, or seed the database with the command `rake db:seed` to pre-populate with information.

 ### Additional